From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 The Bolivian capital, La Paz, is famous for being the highest capital in the whole world.
 This captivating city restfully sits on the Altiplano plateau of the Andes, rising over 3,500 meters above sea level.

 La Paz is famous for its vibrant nights and special markets, with the Witches’ Market being the most popular.
 It’s a lively spot that tourists flock to – to purchase its luck-bringing souvenirs, especially the dried llama fetuses.
-They say it brings prosperity and opulence upon your life.
+They say it brings prosperity and opulence to your life.

 In southwest Bolivia, you will find the Salar de Uyuni (Uyuni Salt Flat).
 It is the largest salt flat in the world.
 According to history, it used to be a lake that went dry and became what we see today.
 You will be fascinated by the vast landscape of white salt and rock formations that fill the area.